 “Each Pipestone employee is assigned a username and password, and all system farms will have high-speed Internet, so employees can log on at work as well as at home to work with the learning materials,” says Dr. Adam Schelkopf, MyPipestone project leader.

 As part of their orientation, new employees will use MyPipestone to learn the System’s animal welfare policy and the PQA welfare policy as well as biosecurity for the sow farms, safety, animal husbandry, and animal health education.
-Through MyPipestone, users may access a large library of production courses developed specifically for the Pipestone System and its protocols.
+Through MyPipestone, users may access a large library of production courses developed specifically for the Pipestone Management and its protocols.
 Other courses offered by the program range from advanced training in computer programs such as Excel and Word to financial training and team exercises.

 “Individual employees have education development plans designed specifically for them, based on their employment position and career aspirations,” explains Dr. Schelkopf.
 “Participation in MyPipestone will directly impact each employee’s annual performance review and career advancement opportunities.”
 The System’s staff intends to add new courses monthly, he adds.